Thursday, October 12, 2017

 and southern (blue) part are observed in two opposite directions.

 And this concludes this first look at the BOSS dataset.
-This dataset has only been released last year (2016) and represents cutting edge cosmological research.
+This dataset was released in 2016 and represents cutting edge cosmological research.
 How to use this dataset to constrain dark matter and dark energy will be the subject of the next blog posts.

 The entire Python code for this project is available on GitHub.